tonykwan510/MovieBase/README.md

 - `keyword`(optional): Review keyword.
 - `page` (optional): Page number.
 Number of results per page is currently fixed to be 10.
 - `output` (optional): Output format. `html` or `json`.
 Default is `html`.

+## Database Design

+The database is designed to optimize both space and speed.
+For example, a movie may belong to multiple genres.
+The followings show how the genre information is stored in the database.

+- To save space, instead of storing the raw genre names, genres are encoded with encoding information in a separate table `genres`.
+- To speed up filtering by genre, the (`movie_id`, `genre_id`) pairs are stored in a separate table `movie_genres` with indexing on both columns.
+- To avoid costly join when retrieving genres of matched movies, the encoded genre list of a movie is also stored in the `movies` table as a comma-separated string.

+The search engine pre-fetched the genre encoding table into a dictionary, so that decoding of genres can be performed on-the-fly without extra SQL join.
+With this, SQL join is only required when filtering movie by genre, in which case the `movies` and `movie_genres` tables are joined.
+For implementation details, please refer to the Python files in the `50_flask` folder.

 ## Repo Structure